unfoldingWord-dev/Resource-Container/docs/structure.rst

 Where the file ``01.md`` may contain the title, sub-title, intro, chunks, etc. for chapter 1.

+.. note:: if you are developing a tool that writes data to an RC, you could record timestamped changes inside
+    the :doc:`app_meta` and later compile that data into the `content/` directory.
+This method would resolve potential conflicts if RC's are to be synchronized with a git server.

 .. _structure-content-sort:

 Naming Chapters and Chunks